Skip to main content

 When forecast is active:

-• On metric cards: A "Projected next: $X" line appears in amber text below the main value
+• On metric cards (Overview tab): A "Projected next" line appears in violet text below the main value

-• On trend charts: A dashed amber line extends beyond the current period, with a shaded amber zone marking the forecast area.
-A vertical boundary line separates actual data from the projection
+• On trend charts: A dashed violet line extends beyond the current period, with a shaded violet zone marking the forecast area.
+A dotted vertical line separates actual data from the projection

 Visual Timeline Summary